vmware/terraform-provider-avi/website/docs/d/avi_controllerproperties.html.markdown

 * `safenet_hsm_version` - Version of the safenet package installed on the controller.
 Field introduced in 16.5.2,17.2.3.
 * `se_create_timeout` - Unit is sec.
 * `se_failover_attempt_interval` - Interval between attempting failovers to an se.
 Unit is sec.
 * `se_from_marketplace` - This setting decides whether se is to be deployed from the cloud marketplace or to be created by the controller.
 The setting is applicable only when byol license is selected.
-Enum options - MARKETPLACE, IMAGE.
+Enum options - MARKETPLACE, IMAGE_SE.
 Field introduced in 18.1.4, 18.2.1.
 * `se_offline_del` - Unit is sec.
 * `se_spawn_retry_interval` - Default retry period before attempting another service engine spawn in se group.
 Field introduced in 20.1.1.
 Unit is sec.
 * `se_vnic_cooldown` - Unit is sec.